-- 1. The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; or - 2.
-The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children); or - 3.
-The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.
+1. The student currently lives in a household that meets the same income guidelines, with the same limits based on household size, that are used for the federal free meals programs;

+- 2. The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line; - 3.
+The student is homeless, as defined by the Mc-Kinney-Vento Homeless Assistance Act.